-Figure 9 shows an uncommon behavior, seen on 5 of the 34 AUCKLAND traces.
+Figure 9 shows an uncommon behavior, as seen in 5 of the 34 AUCKLAND traces.
 Unlike the two previous kinds of traces, here we have a strong impression of disorder: there are multiple peaks and valleys at different bin sizes.
 The relative performance of the different predictive models remains much the same, however.